Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

     - But maybe also a primary artist?
   - Track number within album
 - Versioned objects to protect against updates out of sync

+### Outstanding Decisions
+- Should Artist of the Day return just artist, or also some songs?